UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/async.rst.txt

 Optional Videos
 ===============

-David Beazley on Concurrecy and async:
+David Beazley on Concurrency and async:

 `David Beazley: Concurrency from the ground Up <https://youtu.be/MCs5OvhV9S4>`__\ He writes a full async client server from scratch before your eyes -- this guy can write code faster than most of us can read it -- be ready to hit the pause button!